oneconvergence/dkube-examples/insurance/monitoring/monitoring-ui.md

  This section describes how to create a Monitor manually from a Deployed Model.

+ > **_Note:_** There are several fields which will be required during the Monitor creation process that are available from previous sections.
+They need to be available prior to starting the Monitor creation process.

+### Available Fields

+ The following fields are required as part of the `Performance` tab in the Monitor creation process:

+ - The name of the `Dataset` in the dropdown field comes from the `Resource.ipynb` script.
+It is described in that section.
+ - The name of the `Deployment ID` in the `Prefix/Subpath` field can be obtained as follows:
+   - Navigate to the `Deployments` menu on the left
+   -

+### Monitor Creation Steps

  - Navigate to `Deployments` menu on the left
  - Identify the Deployed Model that will be Monitored.
 It will be the Model at the top of the list.
  - At the far right of that Model line, select `Add Monitor` icon